mattn/go-gimei/README.md

 This project is a golang port of Ruby's [gimei](https://github.com/willnet/gimei).
 Import as library or use as CLI.

-Go-gimei generates fake data that peopel's name and address in Japanese and supports furigana phonetic renderings of kanji.
+go-gimei generates fake data that peopel's name and address in Japanese and supports furigana phonetic renderings of kanji.

-It is useful in handy for having real-looking test data while you're doing development.

 The project name comes from Japanese '偽名' means a false name.